top of page

 Home office is not yet established in many companies.
 Workers often find themselves under pressure to be particularly good at avoiding the prejudice of working nothing.
 This often results in unpaid overtime and additional stress.

 Whether a home office is good or bad cannot be said in general terms.
 Work at home should neither be too strict nor too relaxed in order to create an optimal work-life balance.
 So you can use the advantages and eliminate disadvantages.
 In addition, there are a lot of tips and tools on how to make working in the home office even better, more productive and more successful.
+We have extensive expereince in dealin with garages, annexes and outbuildings and can bring this to beatr in any project you have for a home office.

 What are the next steps?